Baddum/Model418/README.md

 Packy
 =====

-A PHP library for a simple & explicit model couch.
+A PHP library for a simple & explicit model layer.